dragonGR/RhythmRecap/README.md

 - **Result Limit Control**: Adjust the number of results displayed from 1 to 50.
 - **Dynamic Data Fetching**: Fetch and display top tracks and artists based on user preferences.
 - **Error Handling**: Graceful error handling and user feedback if data fetching fails.
+- **Playlist Creation**: Option to create a playlist from top tracks.

 ## Installation